andifalk/springio25-security-workshop/labs/passkeys/README.md

 #### mkcert

-To quickly set up a TLS configuration required for Passkeys, we need to install the tool [mkcert](https://github.com/FiloSottile/mkcert). [mkcert](https://github.com/FiloSottile/mkcert) is a simple tool for making locally-trusted development certificates.
+To quickly set up a TLS configuration required for Passkeys, we need to install the tool [mkcert](https://github.com/FiloSottile/mkcert). [mkcert](https://github.com/FiloSottile/mkcert) is a simple tool for making locally trusted development certificates.

-On **MacOS**, you can install [mkcert](https://github.com/FiloSottile/mkcert) using Homebrew:
+On **macOS**, you can install [mkcert](https://github.com/FiloSottile/mkcert) using Homebrew:

 ```bash
 brew install mkcert